ShaikRazeen05/rape-crime-risk-India/README.md

   ->  Full map of India with color-coded risk levels per district

-  ->  Uses crime data from NCRB (2012–2014) for visualization
+  ->  Uses crime data from various datasets for visualization

   ->  Tooltips or popups with district-wise rape statistics